Akshat21020/WEATHER-APP/README.md

 # WEATHER APP ☁️🌤️

-A simple and responsive weather application that shows the current weather details of any city, powered by the OpenWeatherMap API.
+A simple and responsive weather application that shows the current weather details of any city, using an OpenWeatherMap API.
 Built with HTML, CSS, and JavaScript.

-# 🚀# Features
+# 🚀 Features

 Live Weather Updates: Get real-time weather data for any city worldwide.
 Temperature Details: Displays temperature in both Celsius and Fahrenheit.